Got (the healthiest) Milk?

 Almond Milk

-• Almond milk can be a very low calorie alternative to regular milk as long as you’re getting your protein elsewhere.
+• Unsweetened Almond milk can be a very low calorie alternative to regular milk as long as you’re getting your protein elsewhere.

 a